Scientific Name: Spiraea trilobata

 Key ID Features:

-Leaves dark bluish-green, ovate to almost sound, coarsely toothed (three distinct lobes not so obvious); flowers white, small (8mm wide), numerous, in corymb-like cymes in May.
+Leaves alternate, broadly ovate-orbicular, most blades 2-4cm long x 2-3cm wide, dark bluish-green, coarsely toothed, most 3-lobed (distinct lobes not always very obvious); flowers ~8mm wide, 5 white petals, in corymb-like cymes, May.
 Winter ID: twigs round, slightly ridged; buds opposite, ovoid; leaf scars raised, V-shaped; persistent fruit.